apache/incubator-weex/android/inspector/README.md

              compile project(:inspector)
      }
      ````
-    * include the inspector in your project's settings.gradle
+    * include the inspector in your project's settings.gradle.
     ```
     include ':app', ':inspector'
     ```